 I live full-time in an RV and travel the country.
 My nights are usually spent out in the boondocks, nowhere close to the power grid.
 I need electricity though since I work online and love binge-watching shows on the TV in my camper, no matter where I am.
 We had to decide if we wanted a loud generator or solar panels.
 We chose solar.

 When my wife and I wanted to get into solar, we decided to purchase a Goal Zero Yeti 1000 for our RV.
-We’ve only had it for a couple of months, but so far it’s doing a great job and is how we get power in our travel trailer to charge our 12V RV batteries, watch TV, charge our laptops, cameras, phones, and other devices.
+We’ve had it for over a year now, and so far it’s doing a great job and is how we get power in our travel trailer to charge our 12V RV batteries, watch TV, charge our laptops, cameras, phones, and other devices.
 We plug the travel trailer directly into the Yeti with a 15A to 30A adapter.

 Since it’s a so-called “solar generator” that can’t generate power on its own in any way, we also had to buy some solar panels to go with it and were looking for high-quality, efficient alternatives to the Boulder panels.
 After seeing a deal online, we purchased two Renogy 100W foldable suitcases (click to view on Amazon) and two Renogy 100W that we’ve installed on top of our RV.

 When looking for solar panels for the Goal Zero Yeti Lithium power stations, it’s easy to get confused about which solar panels are compatible and why so that’s what we’re clearing up today.